JackSzwergold/Writing/memories/The Bibliophilic Comedian Gets Questioned by the Police.md

 ***

-*Creepy Bibliophile Comedian (c) Copyright by Jack Szwergold; written on May 19, 2018.
+*The Bibliophilic Comedian Gets Questioned by the Police (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*